dzamlo/treeify/README.md

 # treeify

-treeify converts the output of a command that lists files in a tree representation similar to the output of the command tree.
+treeify converts the output of a command that lists files into a tree representation similar to the output of the command tree.

 ## Installation